Dave Newsham

 David Robert Newsham (born 7 July 1967) is a British racing driver and businessman.
 He is the managing director of Norscott Vending.
 He raced in the British Touring Car Championship from 2011 to 2017, but in 2016, he competed in the British Rallycross Championship, only entering two rounds of the BTCC in place of Kelvin Fletcher.

-He announced his retirement from the BTCC on 9 January 2018.
+Newsham announced his retirement from the BTCC on 9 January 2018.

 Racing career

 Renault Clio Cup UK

 Born in Carmarthen, Newsham joined the TOCA tour in 2008, competing in the final two rounds of the Renault Clio Cup UK.
 This led to a full season in 2009, driving for Amery Motorsport.
 He scored one race win at Silverstone and finished fifth on points at the end of the season.
 In 2010, he switched to Team Pyro and dominated the series, winning the championship title with twelve race wins.

 British Touring Car Championship

 Geoff Steel Racing and STR (2011)

 In 2011, Newsham stepped up to the British Touring Car Championship.
 Newsham started the season driving for Geoff Steel Racing, with a Super 2000 BMW 320si.
 He scored a point in his first race at Brands Hatch, but a disappointing weekend at Donington Park which included two retirements prompted him to leave the team.

 After leaving Geoff Steel Racing, Newsham drove a NGTC SEAT León for Special Tuning Racing.
 In his first race for the team at Oulton Park, he set the fastest lap and scored points in race three.
-He started on pole position for the reversed grid race at Snetterton but fell down the order to 8th at the end after taking wheel damage.
+He started on pole position for the reversed grid race at Snetterton but fell down the order to eighth at the end after taking wheel damage.
 He finished the season 15th in the Drivers Championship, four places down on his teammate despite having missed the round at Thruxton.

 Newsham driving for Team ES Racing at Thruxton in the 2012 BTCC season.